gurleensethi/sailor/README.md

 );
 ```

-* When in the SecondPage, use `Sailor.arguments` to get the passed arguments.
+* When in the SecondPage, use `Sailor.args` to get the passed arguments.

 ```dart
 class SecondPage extends StatelessWidget {